dotcomjungle/search-autocomplete-by-dotcomjungle/readme.txt

 it will do just that.

 ##### Appearance
+This section allows you to change the color scheme and various other appearance features of the autocomplete box.
+You can select a color theme from Light, Grey, or Dark to complement your site's theme, and can set placeholder text that will appear in the search box.
+You can also set a maximum height of the autocomplete pop-up, and whether to display the search button, or just the text-field alone.

+The max height option exists for cases where the autofill results are long enough to overflow into undesired areas or get awkwardly cropped.
+If the results are longer than the specified pixel-height, they will present as a scrollable list instead.
+This option is especially useful if you are placing the widget in a footer area where it may flow off the page.

-This section allows you to change the color scheme of the pop-up box to complement your site's theme, and to not display the search button for the widget.
-This second option exists because, on certain themes such as the WordPress Twenty-Twelve theme, certain styling rules make it so that the search button is awkwardly pushed to the next line.
+The display search button option exists because, on certain themes such as the WordPress Twenty-Twelve theme, certain styling rules make it so that the search button is awkwardly pushed to the next line.
 To avoid this, the button can be hidden entirely.
 This feature does not change the functionality at all; pressing enter will search just like normal.
-In this case it is recommended to include some placeholder text (something like "Search..." or "Type something") to indicate the purpose of the box.
+In this case it is recommended to include some placeholder text to indicate the purpose of the box.

 ##### Functionality
 Here, you are able to choose which types of posts the autocomplete pop-up will get the titles from.
-This list is programatically generated, so it you add a new post type, such as 'Events,' it will appear here.
+This list is programmatically generated, so if you add a new post type, such as 'Events,' it will appear here.
 By default only 'Post' and 'Product' (if it exists) are selected.
-Below that, two number inputs allow you to customize how and when the autocomplete box will appear.
+Below that, two number inputs allow you to customize when the autocomplete box will appear and how many results it will display.

 ##### Advanced
 Don't be scared by the 'advanced' title, it's not too complex.
 It just requires a little